Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Confounder selection case study

-With this procedure we have selected age, sex, DIAB, SBP and HRX as confounders.
-The parameter estimates of the final Gaussian LMM are presented in Table \ref{tab:A0e} and were used as initial values in the Bayesian procedure of the case study.
-The distribution of $Z_{1}$ was shown in Figure \ref{fig:icecomparison} (Gaussian LMM).
+With this procedure, we have selected age, sex, DIAB, SBP, and HRX as confounders.
+The parameter estimates of the final Gaussian LMM are presented in Table \ref{CH3tab:A0e} and were used as initial values in the Bayesian procedure of the case study.